I am looking forward to November 20th! You can download...Read More

 Discipline and Grievance

-As a registered member of the British Association of Counselling and Psychotherapy, I comply to their ethical code of conduct.
+As an accredited member of the National Counselling Society, I comply to their ethical code of conduct.
 I will respect your privacy, confidentiality and right to maintain your autonomy and I am committed to fairness, equality, avoiding discrimination and appreciate diversity.
 I strive to be empathic, sincere, respectful, fair, and competent